Types of Attention: A Useful Guide

 So Just what do the different types of Attention Process Training Programs do?
 APTs rehabilitate all types of attention impairments by having participants engage in various cognitive attention exercises and tasks designed to restore the neural networks of attention.
 Such tasks vary based on which one of the different types of attention the impairment is affecting.
 For example, the rehabilitation of sustained attention impairments focuses mainly on tasks that require attending to and identifying target stimuli and mental math activities.
 There are targeted attention tasks and exercise for each of the other types of attention contained in the clinical model as well.

 Research has shown that one fact about attention impairment rehabilitation holds true across the board however.
 Rehabilitation is possible.
 This is true no matter which one of the types of attention your impairment affects.
 If you have an attention impairment, do not give up hope.
 Rather engage yourself in the rehabilitation process.
-Where do you start?
-Right here at CogniFit.
-There are countless resources available at CogniFit for everything from the assessment of attentional impairments to different exercises and games for rehabilitation.

 Do you have any attention problems?
 Is it difficult for you to keep focused?
 Let us know in the comments below.